soupi/learn-haskell-blog-generator/src/04-markup/02-parsing_01.md

 ## Partial functions

-Because we didn't handle negative cases in the example above, our functions will loop forever when a negative value is passed as input.
-A function that does not return a result for some value (either by not terminating or by throwing an error) is called **a partial function** (because it only returns a result of a part of the possible inputs).
+Because we didn't handle the negative numbers cases in the example above, our functions will loop forever when a negative value is passed as input.
+A function that does not return a result for some value (either by not terminating or by throwing an error) is called **a partial function** (because it only returns a result for a part of the possible inputs).

-Partial functions are generally considered **bad practice** because they can have unexpected behaviour at runtime, so we want to **avoid using** partial functions as well as **avoid writing** partial functions.
+Partial functions are generally considered **bad practice** because they can have undesired behaviour at runtime (a runtime exception or an infinite loop), so we want to **avoid using** partial functions as well as **avoid writing** partial functions.

 The best way to avoid writing partial functions is by covering all inputs!